 Fortunes shifted following the Civil War.
 The Hopkins suffered economic losses, while the newly emancipated workforce faced opportunities and challenges within the changing social order.
 For a time, the plantation remained active as many formerly enslaved people worked the land as sharecroppers or tenant farmers.

-After the death of her husband, Mrs. Hopkins sold Goodwood in 1885 to an Englishman, Dr. William Lamb Arrowsmith, and his wife.
-It is unknown how or why the Arrowsmiths selected Goodwood.
-Dr. Arrowsmith died within months of his relocation to Goodwood but his wife, Elizabeth, remained on the estate for 25 years.
+After the death of her husband, in 1885, Mrs. Hopkins sold Goodwood to an Englishman, Dr. William Lamb Arrowsmith, and his wife Elizabeth.
+Dr. Arrowsmith died within months of his relocation to Florida, but Elizabeth remained on the estate for 25 years.
 During this time, the landholdings shrunk to 167 acres.

 Seasons of Goodwood

-We are pleased to announce the publication of Walli Beall’s The Seasons of Goodwood.
-This book follows the historic plantation from its establishment in the mid-19th century, across the lives of five fascinatingly different owners, to the Goodwood Museum & Gardens we know and love today.
+The Seasons of Goodwood, by Walli Beall, follows the historic property from its establishment in the mid-19th century, across the lives of five fascinatingly different owners, to the Goodwood Museum & Gardens we know and love today.

-The Seasons of Goodwood is available for purchase for $20 (tax included).
+The Seasons of Goodwood is available for purchase for $20.
 To get your copy today, please stop by the Goodwood Visitors Center or contact JoAnn Bixler, Director of Rentals and Special Events (email@example.com or 850.877.4202 x228).